This is our invitation to you, to join us in a new way to fight climate change.

 What can I do about it?
 I’m just one person…

 The public debate on climate change is on a slow burner.
-After many years where, despite the mounting evidence that climate change is real and man-made, media coverage continued to either ignore the issue or present it as if there were ‘two sides’ to the science.
+After many years in which, despite the mounting evidence that climate change is real and man-made media coverage continued to either ignore the issue or present it as if there were ‘two sides’ to the science, there now is growing attention to the issue.

 At Global Action Plan, we believe that our choices and actions as individuals influence others: that we all can inspire positive change.